abhinavgorthy25/semiconductor_packaging/README.md

-## Day - 2 From Wafer to Package: Assembly and Manufacturing Essentials
+##  2 From Wafer to Package: Assembly and Manufacturing Essentials

 ### Package Manufacturing - Review of Supply Chain